Heroku App Helps Social Enterprises Measure What Matters

 All data lives in both Heroku Postgres and Salesforce, and the development team needs to sync millions of rows of data between the assessment app on Heroku and the two data stores.
 With such a heavy data load, the team has been particularly impressed with how Heroku Connect makes it easy to seamlessly sync data.

 Heroku Connect has really been fantastic.
 Without it, we would have written a lot more code to keep our very large databases in sync—it just saves us all a lot of time.
 John Vitelli, Chief Product Architect, B Lab

 Starting with a basic feature set, B Lab launched a beta version of their second generation platform in March 2016.
 Currently, they are slowly rolling it out across B Lab’s various marketing channels.
 In the meantime, the development team continues to run B Lab’s legacy assessment app in order to support existing customers who need to log into their assessment data and history.
 Once they build out their full product, they plan to move everyone over to the new app.

-Since its inception, B Lab’s community has grown to more 1800 certified B Corporations in 50 countries.
+Since its inception, B Lab’s community has grown to more than 2000 certified B Corporations in 50 countries.
 The organization has established a global network of partner organizations that continue their work in Canada, Australia, New Zealand, UK, South America, and Africa.

 The development team is focused on realizing their app’s full potential on Heroku.
 Their roadmap includes many powerful features, such as a user dashboard for ongoing engagement, localized versions of the app, offline functionality, and an open API.
 They also plan to port their marketing sites to Heroku as well.
 All will help B Lab further their mission to help companies around the world measure and manage their impact.